cademirci/initial-next-project/README.md

 ---

-A basic Next.js 15 app router project with pre-built template components.
+A Next.js 15 App Router project with pre-built components, in order to start a project with a professional design and basic features quickly.

 While currently presented as a professionally prepared template, I plan to commit additional features such as authentication, database integration, i18n, etc.